 4. Using weird and wonderful words

 From ‘squeegees’ to ‘widdershins’, ‘mulligrubs’ to ‘mugwumps’, hit the dictionary to find out the meanings of some of these funny-sounding words!
 See if you can find your own strange words to weave into their stories.
 Could you fit a ‘flibbertigibbet’ into your story, or perhaps find space for a ‘jackanapes’?

 For more tips on using vocabulary, take a look at our blog: How to find the perfect words for your story >

-The competition opens on 29th January 2019, and will close on Friday 8th March.
+The competition opens on 29th January 2019, and closes on Friday 8th March.
 Once you have written your story, tell your parent, guardian or teacher and they can submit it for you at Submit your 500 Words story.
 Remember, you must have the permission of a parent, guardian or teacher to submit a story.
 Good luck!